 You can highlight every adverb in your text with ProWritingAid.
 Try our writing improvement software.
 Type or paste your text, then run the Summary or Combo reports to catch those adverbs.

-If you want to search in a word processor such a Microsoft Word then you'll find that mot adverbs end in -ly so you can search for that followed by a space, or you can use our AddIn for Microsoft WordNext improve your writing tip: Improve your Writing Tip #2 - Don't hide your verbs, rejoice in them
+If you want to search in a word processor such as Microsoft Word, you'll find that most adverbs end in -ly.
+Search for that followed by a space, or you can use ProWritingAid's Add In for Microsoft Word.